FourFourTwo’s 100 Best Teenagers in the World 2017: 60-51

 Need to know: Borussia Dortmund’s first gamble on a French teenager banked them an astronomical profit – and the early signs are that giant defender Zagadou will prove a similar hit.

 Youth specialists Dortmund plucked the 18-year-old from PSG’s youth ranks, despite competition from Manchester City.
-Zagadou, who can play at center-back or left-back, went straight into Peter Bosz’s starting XI and has stood out with his frame-defying dribbles and forcible defending.
+Zagadou, who can play at centre-back or left-back, went straight into Peter Bosz’s starting XI and has stood out with his frame-defying dribbles and forcible defending.

 Highlight so far: Dortmund kept just one clean sheet in their last 11 games of 2016/17.
 With the France U18 captain in their backline, they began their Bundesliga campaign with five successive shutouts.